daniel-pompa/gif-finder-app/README.md

 >
 > - **No Results**: If you don't see any results, try a different search term or check your internet connection.
 > - **Loading Issues**: If the GIFs are not loading, ensure that your development server is running correctly and check the console for any errors.

+## Demo

+You can view a live demo of the application by visiting the following URL: [GIF Finder Demo](https://gif-finder-app-alpha.vercel.app/).

 ## Contributing